Dried shrimp

 Dried shrimp are shrimp that have been sun-dried and shrunk to a thumbnail size.
-They are used in many East Asian, Southeast Asian and South Asian cuisines, imparting a unique umami taste.
+They are used in many African, East Asian, Southeast Asian and South Asian cuisines, imparting a unique umami taste.
 A handful of shrimp is generally used for dishes.
 The flavors of this ingredient are released when allowed to simmer.

 Use

 East Asia

 In Chinese cuisine, dried shrimp are used quite frequently for their sweet and unique flavor that is very different from fresh shrimp.
-They have the coveted umami flavor (or so-called "fifth taste").
 It is an ingredient in the Cantonese XO sauce.
 Dried shrimp are also used in Chinese (mostly Cantonese) soups and braised dishes.
-It is also featured in Cantonese cuisine, particularly in some dim sum dishes such as rolled and rice noodle roll and in zongzi.
+They are also featured in Cantonese cuisine, particularly in some dim sum dishes such as rice noodle rolls and zongzi.
 Despite the literal meaning of the name Chinese name xiā mǐ ("shrimp rice"), it has nothing to do with rice other than the fact that the shrimp are shrunk to a tiny size similar to grains of rice.

-Dried shrimp are also used in Korean cuisine, where they are soaked briefly to reconstitute them, and are then stir-fried with seasonings—typically garlic, ginger, scallions, soy sauce, sugar, and hot peppers—and served as a side dish.
-It is called "mareunsaeu bokkeum" (hangul: 마른새우볶음) in Korean.
-They are also used in some Korean braised dishes (jorim) and used for making broth.
+Dried shrimp are also used in Korean cuisine.
+In the dish mareunsaeu bokkeum (Korean: 마른새우볶음), they are soaked briefly, then stir-fried with seasonings—typically garlic, ginger, scallions, soy sauce, sugar, and hot peppers—and served as a side dish.
+They are also used in some Korean braised dishes (jorim) and for making broth.